dipaksarkar/docs/docs/nitrofit28/installation.md

 ## Create Subdomains/Aliases

-You will need to create there subdomain with document root `public_html` for api, admin and members as follows:
+You will need to create three subdomains with document root `public_html` for api, admin, and members as follows:

 ```
 api.your-domain-name.com